MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Granular RBAC controls for endpoint security<!-- 5475572 -->

 We’re working to add new Intune role-based access control (RBAC) permissions for each endpoint security workload to allow for additional granularity.
-The *Security baselines* permission previously included all security policies and soon, it will only include security workloads that do not have their own permission.
+The *Security baselines* permission previously included all security policies and soon, it will only include security workloads that don't have their own permission.

 Today, you can use the [built-in role](../fundamentals/role-based-access-control.md#built-in-roles) *Endpoint Security Manager* to manage policies and features within the Endpoint security node or, you can limit admin actions by using the [custom role](../fundamentals/create-custom-role.md) with the *Security baselines* permission.

 As the new permissions become available, they’ll be automatically assigned to any custom roles that use the Security baseline permission.
-This auto-assignment to existing configurations ensures your admins will continue to have the same permissions they have today, with no need for you to reconfigure your custom RBAC roles.
+This automatic assignment to existing configurations ensures your admins will continue to have the same permissions they have today, with no need for you to reconfigure your custom RBAC roles.

-For example, if an admin has been assigned a custom role with ‘Security baselines/Read’ permission, that role will be auto-assigned the new permissions, like *Attack surface reduction/Read*.
-The *Security baselines/Read* would still be applicable for viewing Security baselines, Firewall, Antivirus, and other security policies that do not their own granular permission.
+For example, if an admin is assigned a custom role with ‘Security baselines/Read’ permission, that role will be auto-assigned the new permissions, like *Attack surface reduction/Read*.
+The *Security baselines/Read* would still be applicable for viewing Security baselines, Firewall, Antivirus, and other security policies that don't have their own granular permission.

 For more information about current RBAC permissions and built-in roles, see: